fastify/fast-json-stringify/README.md

 When the object you're serializing does not strictly match the given schema, `fast-json-stringify` applies a type coercion as describe below:

-- if the schema describes an integer and a string that contains a integer is given, the serialization is successfully made
+- if the schema describes an integer and a Infinity, NaN, null or a boolean was given, the serialization fails throwing an error
-- if the schema describes an integer and a boolean is given, the serialization is successfully made according to the common convention: true is considered 1, false 0.
+- if the schema describes an integer and a string that contains a integer was given, the serialization is successfully made
-- if the schema describes an integer and a non-numeric string or integer is given, the serialization fails throwing an error
+- if the schema describes an integer and a non-numeric string or integer was given, the serialization fails throwing an error

 <a name="acknowledgements"></a>